-Aside from that whole answering machine plot point, Blake Shelton's debut single and first No. 1 hit "Austin" sounds as fresh as ever on its 20th anniversary.
+Aside from that whole answering machine plot point, Blake Shelton's debut single and first No. 1 hit "Austin" sounds as fresh as ever over 20 years later.

 Giant Records released Shelton's recording of the Kirsti Manna and David Kent co-write on April 16, 2001.
 Giant was absorbed into Warner Bros.
 Records while "Austin" was climbing the charts, making young Shelton a Warner Music Nashville recording artist.

-As for the song's official music video, come for Shelton's mullet-era look and stay for that gorgeous, red 1968 Ford Mustang.
+As for the song's official music video, come for Shelton's mullet-era look --something he's playfully revisited since then-- and stay for that gorgeous, red 1968 Ford Mustang.

 "Austin" and its b-side, "Problems at Home," were included on Shelton's self-titled debut album, which hit shelves on July 31, 2001.